 Du är inte inloggad på KTH så innehållet är inte anpassat efter dina val.

-The training is project-based where you as participant is expected to work with an education development project in parallel with actively participating in the online webinars.
+The training is project-based where you as participant is expected to work with a course/module development project in parallel with actively participating in the online webinars.
 Your project can be performed individually or in collaboration with a colleague and could for example be about: infusing some elements of project-based or challenge-driven learning in an existing ‘conventional’ course/module; or improving some parts of an existing project-based or challenge-driven course/module, for example enhancing the focus on sustainability and/or external stakeholder interaction; or developing a completely new challenge-driven course/module.
 Your project can either be aiming for being implemented in a near future or be more visionary or something in between.
-It is up to you to come up with a development project that suits your contexts, teaching practices, and aims.
+It is up to you to come up with an initial idea of a development project that suits your contexts, teaching practices, and aims, and then you will get support in further developing that idea and project from experts and peers through this training.

 Elegibility: You should be an experienced teacher with formal teacher education corresponding to LH231V Teaching and Learning in Higher Education 7.5 credits or equivalent from KTH or other universities.